argoproject/Argo/docs/api/inc/update.rst

    Admin notices of older widgets

+.. php:function:: largo_replace_deprecated_widgets()

+   Replace deprecated widgets with new widgets

+   To add widgets to this list of widgets to be upgraded:
+     - Add the deprecated widget class and its replacement to $upgrades

+   :uses: largo_get_widget_basename

+   :uses: largo_get_widget_number

+   :since: 0.5.3

 .. php:function:: largo_widget_in_region()

    Checks to see if a given widget is in a given region already

+   :since: 0.5.2

+   :returns: bool $hether or not the widget was found.

 .. php:function:: largo_instantiate_widget()